• The Royal Logistic Corps

 • MOD Main Building

-• Support to London District units with routine movements
+• Assisting London district units with routine movements

-• Maintaining and driving The Royal Baggage Train
+• Operating and maintaining The King's Baggage Wagons

-• Executing a range of VIP and VVIP driving tasks
+• Conducting VIP and VVIP driving tasks for ministerial and defence personnel

 • Coaches